ajeetbansal/jerseyGrizzlyHK2ProjectTemplate/README.md

 # Build instructions
-Note: If you are running behind proxy, then update the proxy settings in gradle.properties, otherwise empty or comment the content in gradle.properties file.
+Note: If you are running behind proxy, then update the proxy settings in gradle.properties.

 ##  Compile and run unit tests
 $gradlew build